|Survey name||Crime Survey for England and Wales (CSEW)|

 Timeliness and punctuality

-This is the first time the Child abuse in England and Wales release has been published.
+Child abuse in England and Wales was published for the first time in January 2020.
 The data included in the release are the latest available at the time of publishing.
 Information on the latest time period of each of the data sources included in the release is given in Table 2.Back to table of contents

 Main data sources and their accuracy